WARNING: If you installed anything before May 1, 2025, you'll need to start over due to major changes in the dataset and network structure!

 - Copy and paste the following commands into the TrueNAS CLI: # Replace 'tank' with your Media/Downloads' pool name (it can be your Apps' pool)

-- Copy and paste the following commands into the TrueNAS CLI: # Replace 'tank' with your Data/Shares' pool name (it can be your Apps' pool)
+- Copy and paste the following commands into the TrueNAS CLI: # Replace 'tank' with your Data/Games' pool name (it can be your Apps' pool)

 - Type "exit" and press Enter.